-Making decoupage wood signs is SO easy, you’ll wonder why you didn’t try it sooner!
+Making decoupage wood signs is SO easy, even the kids can join in the fun!
 This beginner tutorial walks through all the steps you need to know.
-Even the kids can help with this one…
+The best part is that you can personalize your sign to fit any occasion or gift recipient.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.